braxtonlemmon/micro-reddit/README.md

 From The Odin Project Ruby on Rails [curriculum](https://www.theodinproject.com/lessons/building-with-active-record-ruby-on-rails)

 In this project I will be focusing on how models work in Rails.

+Highlighted concepts:
+* Starting a new Rails project
+* Validations
+* Associations
+* Migrations
+* Model and migration generators